LamiaSal/IFT6758_projet/project-template-main/README.md

 In the repository you'll find the work we've done through the whole project of the MILA course IFT6758.
 This project was divided in 3 parts.
 # Milestone 2
-In this ***second part*** we had to create a Comet account, do feature engineering, train modelsand evaluate our performance on a test set.
+In this ***second part*** we had to create a Comet account, do feature engineering, train models and evaluate our performance on a test set.

+The features enginneering was done in two jupyter notebooks [Feature enginerring for Q2](./notebook/Part_2_Q.2.ipynb) and [Feature engineering for Q4](./notebook/Part_2_Q.4-tidy.ipynb)

 # Milestone 1